 How Does a Hard Money Loan Work?

-Generally, hard money loans are contracted for a short-term – usually between six months to 24 months.
+Generally, hard money loans are contracted for a short-term – usually between 6 to 24 months.
 A real estate investor would not want their loan for a long period of time because the interest rates are typically higher than traditional loans.
 One of the biggest benefits of choosing a hard money loan is the speed at which you can close.
-Walnut Street Finance can close as quickly as seven days which is essential when trying to win the bidding war on a property for your next project.
+Walnut Street Finance can close quickly in a matter of days which is essential when trying to win the bidding war on a property for your next project.

 Basically, hard money loans allow real estate investors and developers the opportunity to purchase more properties and do more deals with less upfront capital which results in a great return on their investment.